top of page

 Vision

 Emmanuel is a church steadfast in its worship and prayer, uniting its community in shared faith and trust in God.
-Our commitment extends outward through mission, as we meet needs in local, national, and international communities, revealing God’s love and speaking truth to power.
+Our commitment extends outward through mission, as we meet needs in local, national, and international communities, revealing God’s love.
 We are also dedicated to spiritual growth, deepening our faith to better know and make Christ's love known.
 Finally, we stand firm in our inclusivity, making room for everyone and valuing their unique contributions to our shared mission and ministry.

 IMG_8336.jpg